POETSII/tinsel/README.md

   `LogMailboxesPerBoard`   |       4 | Number of mailboxes per FPGA board

-The mailboxes are connected together by a 2D network-on-chip (NoC) carrying message flits (see section [Tinsel Mailbox](#4-tinsel-mailbox)).
-The network ensures that flits from different messages are not interleaved or, equivalently, flits from the same message appear *contiguously* between any two mailboxes.
+The mailboxes are connected together by a 2D network-on-chip (NoC) carrying messages (see section [Tinsel Mailbox](#4-tinsel-mailbox)).
-This avoids complex logic for reassembling messages.
-It also avoids the deadlock case whereby a receiver's buffer is exhausted with partial messages, yet is unable to provide a single whole message for the receiver to consume in order free space.

 It is more efficient to send messages between threads that share a mailbox than between threads on different mailboxes.
-This is because, in the former case, flits are simply copied from one part of a scratchpad to another using a wide, flit-sized, read/write port.
+This is because, in the former case, messages are simply copied from one part of a scratchpad to another using a wide, message-sized, read/write port.
 Such messages do not occupy any bandwidth on the bidirectional NoC connecting the mailboxes.